phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 ![pic10]({{ site.url }}/public/images/mitm-example/pic10.png)

 A lot of people will not notice that the connection is not secure (except you infosec ninjas) and will keep on surfing.
-So since you are clicking on http://banksite.com, if HSTS has not been cached for banksite.com (best to use the preload list), you can keep plain connection because our proxy will strip the redirection to **https**://banksite.com into **http**://banksite.com and will act as we just seen above.
+So since you are clicking on http://banksite.com, if HSTS has not been cached for the domain banksite.com (best to use the preload list), you can keep plain connection because our proxy will strip the redirection to **https**://banksite.com into **http**://banksite.com and will act as we just seen above.

 Is it really much more expensive to have all the pages secure ?
 [HSTS](https://tools.ietf.org/html/rfc6797) is also just one header in the response and can easily be added.
 Companies should also think to have their domain in the preload list in order to perform a 307 internal redirect from the very first request.
 Finally we can not talk here about vulnerability, but more as a lack of responsability.